glass-dev/glass/docs/examples/2_advanced/plot_s4_galaxies.rst

-In addition to a generator for intrinsic galaxy ellipticities, following a normal distribution, we also show how to use auxiliary functions to generate photometric redshift distributions and visibility masks.
+In addition to a generator for intrinsic galaxy ellipticities, following a normal distribution, we also show how to use auxiliary functions to generate tomographic redshift distributions and visibility masks.

 Finally, there is a generator that applies the reduced shear from the lensing maps to the intrinsic ellipticities, producing the galaxy shears.